jamesclancy/SafeCardGame/README.md

     }
 ```

-I was then able to update the Index on the client to use this api:
+I was then able to update the Index on the client to use this API:

 ```
 let createCardInstanceForCard (card : Card) =